Mayweather defeats McGregor by TKO

 - It was McGregor's first boxing match

-(CNN)In a result that shocked few, Floyd Mayweather Jr. defeated Conor McGregor by technical knockout at T-Mobile Arena in Las Vegas on Saturday.
+(CNN)In a result that shocked few, Floyd Mayweather Jr. defeated Conor McGregor by technical knockout before a crowd of 14,623 at T-Mobile Arena in Las Vegas on Saturday.

 McGregor, though, surprised many by going toe to toe with Mayweather until the 10th round.